ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {PANEL: Time Series}

-* By default, time series are not transferred along with their documents during ETL.
-And by default, changes to time series do not trigger ETL on the document that time series is attached to (they don't change the document's change vector and are not considered a document modification).
+* If the transformation script is empty, time series are transferred along with their documents during ETL by default.
-* Time series can be included in an ETL process using the time series behavior function.
+* Changes to time series trigger ETL only on the time series itself, unless the time series Etag is smaller than that of the document it extends.
+If the time series' Etag is smaller, ETL is triggered for the document as well.
-This function can be defined in the script to set the conditions under which a time series is included.
+* To load time series in an ETL process when the script isn't empty, use the *time series behavior function.* This function is defined in the script to set the conditions under which a time series is included.
-* Another way of sending a time series is to explicitly add it to a document using `loadTimeSeries()`.
+* Another way of loading a time series into the script context is to explicitly add them using `loadTimeSeries()`.
-* If a time series is included by an ETL script, it means that the ETL process will be triggered when the time series is modified.
+* If a time series is included by an ETL script, that ETL process will be triggered when the time series is modified.

 #### Time Series Behavior Function